 Mirko's Amatriciana Sauce

-Amatriciana Sauce is a traditional Italian pasta recipe made with Pancetta, or if you're lucky enough to find it, dried pork cheek.
-Then blended with wine and a rich and thick tomato sauce, then topped with pecorino cheese to create a hearty and flavorful Italian pasta recipe.
+Amatriciana sauce is a traditional Italian pasta recipe made with pancetta.
+Then blended with onions, wine and a rich and thick tomato sauce, then topped with pecorino cheese to create a hearty and flavorful Italian pasta recipe.

 My Roman friend Mirko made this for my guests and I on Easter Sunday a few years ago.
 It was a terrific pasta accompaniment to our delicious and traditional lamb.
 We devoured them both to completion.